 Chair of Musical Studies

-Mr. Coopersmith holds a bachelor’s degree in music theory and composition from the University of Pennsylvania, where he studied with George Crumb; and a master’s degree in orchestral conducting from Mannes College of Music, where he studied Schenkerian analysis with Carl Schachter and Edward Aldwell.
+Mr. Coopersmith holds a bachelor’s degree in music theory and composition from the University of Pennsylvania, where he studied with George Crumb, and a master’s degree in orchestral conducting from Mannes College of Music, where he studied Schenkerian analysis with Carl Schachter and Edward Aldwell.
 He has also studied at the Pierre Monteux School for conductors and orchestra musicians.

 Jonathan Coopersmith leads musical studies classes with wit, clarity, and enthusiasm—and provocative queries at every turn.